 When you’re crafting the delicious soup below, keep in mind the not-so-ordinary history of each lentil that falls into the pot.

-Savory Winter Lentil Soup
+A Savory & Nourishing Lentil Soup Recipe

 10 Cups Of Water

 5 Cups Vegetable Stock (Or Chicken Stock If You Prefer)

 1 Bunch Swiss Chard